MediaComem/comem-archidep/ex/hello-shell.md

 Restart your shell and attempt executing `auto_hunt` once more.
 Oops!
 It seems our PATH has reverted to its original configuration.

-To permemenantly change the `PATH`, you'll need to add the export line to your shell's initialization file.
+To permanently change the `PATH`, you'll need to add the export line to your shell's initialization file.
 The specific file depends on the shell you're using:

 - For `bash` (Git Bash), it's typically `~/.bashrc` or `~/.bash_profile`.
 - For `zsh` (MacOS), it's `~/.zshrc`.

 With your preferred command-line text editor, append the following line to the end of your shell's initialization file: